-If there is one thing more quintessentially American than baseball, it is barbecuing in the summer with the smell of charcoal in the air and surrounded by friends and family to enjoy a fresh off the grill meal.
+This grilled vegetable flatbread recipe is a vibrant and unique take on traditional flatbread, featuring fresh ricotta cheese and salsa verde.
+If there is one thing more quintessentially American than baseball, it is barbecuing in the summer with the smell of charcoal in the air and surrounded by friends and family to enjoy a fresh off-the-grill meal.

 This is a sponsored conversation written by me on behalf of Kingsford.
 The opinions and text are all mine.

-Kingsford did not pay nor request of me to state the following: After reading through and trying some recipes about of the cookbook, I must say, Kingsford hit this one out of the park, pun intended.
-Alongside with the Grilled Vegetable Flatbreads I tackled, the recipes in their Taste of the Game Barbecue Cookbook are all really fun and bring some bright colorful ingredients and unique flavors to the table.
-Its certainly a cookbook worth having in your kitchen library.
+Kingsford did not pay nor request of me to state the following: After reading through and trying some recipes in the cookbook, I must say, Kingsford hit this one out of the park, pun intended.
+In addition to the Grilled Vegetable Flatbreads, the recipes in their Taste of the Game Barbecue Cookbook are all really fun and bring some bright colorful ingredients and unique flavors to the table.
+It’s certainly a cookbook worth having in your kitchen library.
 Plus, now I can brag I own a cookbook with a rattlesnake recipe in it – a new one for me.

 The cookbook includes some background info on the recipe inspiration for each of the 30 recipes and 6 interviews with 6 MLB legends.
 You can also find the recipes on Kingsford’s website here if you don’t want to purchase a hard copy.